systemadmin-lab/content_managment_backend/README.md

-# AI Content Generator Backend for env you. can check your email
+# AI Content Generator Backend

 A robust backend service for an AI-powered content generation application.
 This project features a job queue system for asynchronous processing, real-time updates via WebSockets, and integration with the OpenRouter API for generating high-quality text content.